top of page

 Introduction

 Businesses often ask if they can claim input VAT without a VAT invoice.
 The common misconception is that VAT cannot be recovered without an original paper receipt.
-The easiest way to demonstrate input VAT recovery is by holding a valid VAT invoice.

 Sometimes all you have is an item on a bank or credit card statement.
 This is when the alternative evidence we are forced to rely on can get stretched to breaking point.